What does it mean to mention the best restaurants in downtown Vancouver?

 If you’re asking Italian soccer legend Andrea Pirlo or Canadian legend Drake (yes, I know) about their top things to do in Vancouver, this is on their list.

-This casual counter-service restaurant is centred around what is perhaps Mexico’s most famous export: the tortilla.
+This might be the best casual restaurant in downtown Vancouver and it’s dominating what is perhaps Mexico’s most famous export: the tortilla.

 But it ain’t just any old version.